TechnoGeeek/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Writing a script that prints the result of POWER divided by DIVIDE Writing a script that displays the result of BREATH to the power LOVE Writing a script that converts a number from base 2 to base 10
+Writing a script that prints the result of POWER divided by DIVIDE Writing a script that displays the result of BREATH to the power LOVE Writing a script that converts a number from base 2 to base 10 Creating a script that prints all possible combinations of two letters, except oo.